Harry Potter Park Brisbane

 When art and culture combine to create a playground you get Bray Farm Park which is a playground quite unlike any other with a Harry Potter vibe and a Halloween theme, making for a fun and inspiring playground adventure.
+Your potter fans will love to explore what is coined by locals to be the Harry Potter Park.
+It isn’t a huge park but what it lacks in size it makes up for in character.

-Bray Farm Park – The Fun
+Bray Farm Park playground

 Tucked away in Griffin, a suburb north of Brisbane is Bray Farm Park.
 A new park flanked by nature and designed to entertain children and challenge their physical abilities.
 The main focus of the park is the ‘Harry Potter’ like structure which has turrets, windows, a bridge, fireman’s pole, climbing net and slide.